Bill Thompson (voice actor): Later career

 In 1957, Thompson joined the Los Angeles branch of Union Oil as an executive, working in community relations and occasionally reprising his radio characters.
 During this period, around 1958, Thompson appeared as a guest challenger on the TV panel show To Tell the Truth.

 Thompson remained sporadically active in animation, and went on to voice King Hubert in Disney's Sleeping Beauty and (using the Wallace Wimple voice) Touché Turtle for Hanna-Barbera's Touché Turtle and Dum Dum TV cartoons.
 Also, Thompson was originally cast as Fred Flintstone in The Flintstones, but William Hanna and Joseph Barbera decided to recast the role and Alan Reed redubbed Fred's voice in the episodes Thompson had already recorded (Thompson can still be heard in some bit roles in the early episodes).

 Personal life

-On February 21, 1950, Bill Thompson married the daughter of cartoonist Clifford McBride, Mary Margaret McBride (not the radio personality of the same name).
+On February 21, 1950, Bill Thompson married the daughter of cartoonist Clifford McBride, Mary Elizabeth McBride (not the radio personality Mary Margaret McBride).
 The couple divorced in January 1952.

 Thompson received a star on the Hollywood Walk of Fame for his work in radio, on February 8, 1960.